 2005 saw many disasters including the tsunami in Malaysia, the earthquake in Pakistan and the hurricane in New Orleans.
 The DGF hosted a benefit for the American Red Cross to help raise over $200,000 for the victims of Hurricane Katrina alone.
 Other missions included Costa Rica, Brazil, India, Tanzania and New Orleans.

-Locally the DGF is working with local schools and The Children’s Center to provide defibrillators, support the Brevard Science Fair, provide seniors with flu vaccines through the Department of Health as well as doubling the scholarships to those pursuing an education in health care.
+Locally the DGF has worked with local schools and The Children’s Center to provide defibrillators, support the Brevard Science Fair, provide seniors with flu vaccines through the Department of Health as well as doubling the scholarships to those pursuing an education in health care.

-A donation by the Helen Markowitz Foundation has allowed local physicians to help seniors and children who are in need.
+A donation by the Helen Markowitz Foundation allowed local physicians to help seniors and children who are in need.
 Often when a person is diagnosed with an illness they are unable to work or afford needed medications as well as medical equipment.
-This fund will help with those expenses.
+This fund helped with those expenses.